 Below is an example of a works schedule, it includes all the work involved with a fusebox change:

-- fault finding and testing of existing electrics
+- Fault finding and testing of the existing electrics.

-- report to customer and offer quotation for fusebox and any extra work that may be required such as bonding/earthing
+- Report to the customer and offer quotation for fusebox and any extra work that may be required such as bonding/earthing.

 This really should be done before the unit is replaced so your electrician knows what, if any, issues will need to be corrected first.

 Installing a new box first can lead to unexpected charges when your electrician does his final fault finding and locates a whole host of issues that need to be fixed before the work is signed off.

 Here is an explanation of bonding:

 Electrical bonding is the practice of intentionally electrically connecting all exposed metallic items not designed to carry electricity in a room or building as protection from electric shock.
 If a failure of electrical insulation occurs, all bonded metal objects in the room will have substantially the same electrical potential, so that an occupant of the room cannot touch two objects with significantly different potentials.
 Even if the connection to a distant earth ground is lost, the occupant will be protected from dangerous potential differences.